Hot summer days are on the horizon, so it's time to make cold brew coffee at home again and enjoy a refreshing morning drink to get your day started.

-- Close the bag, and use your hands to let the coffee steep and drip out completely into the bowl.
+- Close the bag, and use your hands to let the coffee steep and drip out entirely into the bowl.

 - Transfer the cold brew into a pitcher with a lid.

-Disclaimer: This nutritional data is calculated using third-party tools and is only intended as a reference.
+Disclaimer: This nutritional data is calculated using third party tools and is only intended as a reference.

 (Note: This post was published in May 2019 and has been updated to include new info and photos)